Soo Film Festival is set to return to downtown Sault Ste. Marie, Michigan September 15-19 for its 2021 edition.

-The festival has issued an open call for entries beginning April 3.
+An open call for entries begins March 8.
 Documentary and all genres of fiction, feature and shorts, will be accepted online exclusively through FilmFreeway.
-The festival committee has set a no-fee early bird deadline of May 11.
-The regular deadline is June 22 and requires a $10 entry fee.
-Late entries must be submitted by July 9 with an entry fee of $15.
-The selected films will be announced the first week of August.
-Filmmakers will find complete details on the Submit a Film section of the festival’s website, soofilmfestival.org.
+The festival committee has set a no-fee early bird deadline of April 4.
+The regular deadline is May 16 and requires a $15 entry fee.
+Late entries must be submitted by June 7 with an entry fee of $20.
+The selected films will be announced the week of July 19.

-Soo Film Festival 2018 is open to filmmakers worldwide but will continue to emphasize and showcase work from the Great Lakes region.
+Soo Film Festival 2021 is open to filmmakers worldwide but will continue to emphasize and showcase work from the Great Lakes region.

-The 2018 Soo Film Festival organizing committee is Jason Markstrom, Allison Youngs, Mark Dobias, Pat Egan, and Susan James.
+The 2021 Soo Film Festival organizing committee is Jason Markstrom, Allison Youngs, Mark Dobias, Pat Egan, and Susan James.

 Soo Film Festival, Inc. is a nonprofit organization whose mission is to promote and host film and allied arts festivals in the City of Sault Ste.
 Marie, Michigan.
 Soo Film Festival, Inc. seeks to showcase the work of independent and emerging filmmakers, especially from the Great Lakes of North America.
 Our Mission: Great Lakes, Great Movies!

-© 2014-2018 Soo Film Festival, Inc. All rights reserved.
+© 2014-2021 Soo Film Festival, Inc. All rights reserved.